jpvanoosten/signals/README.md

 }
 ```

 The *combiner* class is a function object whose function call operator takes the `first` and `last` *input* iterators which invoke the slot when dereferenced.
-In this example, the `maximum_value` combiner is defined which iterators from `first` to `last` and invoking the slot by dereferencing the input iterator.
+In this example, the `maximum_value` combiner is defined which iterates from `first` to `last` and invoking the slot by dereferencing the iterator.
 The `result_type` type alias indicates to the signal the type of the return value of the combiner.
 In this case, the combiner returns an `opt::optional<T>`.
-If there are no slots connected to the signal, the result is a *disengaged* optional.
-If there is at least 1 unblocked slot connected to the signal, then the return value is the maximum value of all the connected slots.
+If there are no slots connected to the signal, the result is a *disengaged* optional value.
+Otherwise, the return value is the maximum value of all the connected slots.

-Running the example should result in **15** being printed to the console.
+Running the example should result in 15 being printed to the console.

 ```sh
 15